 But what about for boosters—if they are recommended, should you stick with your original kind?

 The FDA and CDC now support a “mix-and-match” approach that allows people to choose a different vaccine for their booster than the one they started with.
-However, the CDC now says mRNA vaccines are preferred over J&J as a booster in most situations, though J&J can still be considered in some situations.
+However, the CDC now says mRNA vaccines are preferred over J&J as a booster, though J&J can still be considered in some situations.

 Can a booster cause more—or worse—side effects?

-If you were among the unlucky recipients who felt really ill or had any of the rare but largely harmless reactions to your initial COVID-19 vaccination, you may be leery of the idea of a third dose, in case it causes a similar or worse reaction.
+If you were among the unlucky recipients who felt really ill or had any of the rare but largely harmless reactions to your initial COVID-19 vaccination, you may be leery of the idea of an additional dose, in case it causes a similar or worse reaction.